 Our garden is a place filled with life and the promise of delicious meals to share.
 It is the heart of SAGE.

-Through the Southeast Harvest festival and other social events, SAGE connects to the Eurobodalla community.
+Through the seasonal celebrations and other social events, SAGE connects to the Eurobodalla community.

 The growing and eating of food brings people together, creating strong community connections between individuals, groups and organisations.